hRun/TA-bugcrowd/README.md

 Potentially add showcase dashboard.

-Add field mapping and event type mapping to CIM "Vulnerability" data model.

 Add open source license.

+## History

+### v1.1.0

+- Added mapping to CIM "Vulnerability" data model as good as possible

+- Changed default visibility to true

+- Renamed "source" key to "submission_source" as it was causing conflicts with Splunk's source field